vyneras/pokemon-frlg-tracker/README.md

   - Toggle option for whether wild encounter and static Pokémon locations will be autotracked
     - When turned on, these locations will be marked as checked once the Pokémon at them has been registered as seen in you Pokédex if they are not a Dexsanity check or been registered as caught when they are a Dexsanity check
   - Tracks randomized fly destinations once the fly unlock has been obtained/received
-  - Tracks dungeon entrances that have been checked
+  - Tracks entrances that have been checked

 ## Universal Tracker
+### Features
 - List of all locations and entrances that are currently accessible
 - Map area that displays relevant maps in the randomizer with colored sqaures for all check locations and entrances that conveys whether they are accessible
 - Autotracking capability